Ange-Dvs/applied-statistics/README.md

 Initiate the pull of the GitHub repository git pull

 If the pull has been successful, you should see folders (XXXX) and files (XXXX).

+## Libraries Used

+The following Python libraries are used throughout the notebook:

+> math – factorials and combinatorics

+> itertools – generating combinations

+> random – random sampling

+> numpy – numerical simulation and array operations

+> pandas – tabular summaries of results

+> matplotlib – plotting histograms and charts

+> scipy.stats – statistical tests (t-tests, ANOVA)

+All libraries are part of the standard scientific Python ecosystem.

+## Problem Overview